Download a FREE E-Book with 20 Easy Weeknight Dinners

 Meatballs should be cooked to an internal temperature of 160F

-First, preheat the oven to 350F and add avocado oil to a 10″ cast iron skillet.
-Then, combine meatball ingredients in a mixing bowl until evenly mixed.
-Next, roll the mixture into 12 even balls.
+First, preheat the oven to 350F and add oil to a 10″ cast iron skillet.
+Then, combine meatball ingredients in a large bowl until evenly mixed (Image 1).
+Next, roll the mixture into 12 even balls on a plate or baking sheet (Image 2).

-Then, heat the avocado oil over medium heat and add the meatballs to the hot oil.
+Then, heat the oil over medium-high heat and add the meatballs to the hot oil.
 Cook the meatballs on the stovetop for 6 minutes and rotate to brown on all sides.

 Next, place the cast iron skillet into the oven.
-Bake the meatballs in the cast iron skillet in the oven at 350F for 12 minutes.
+Bake the meatballs in the cast iron skillet in the oven at 350F for 12 minutes (Image 3).

-Enjoy the meatballs plain or pour a jar of marinara sauce into the cast iron skillet with the meatballs.
+Enjoy the meatballs plain or pour a jar of marinara sauce into the cast iron skillet with the meatballs (Image 4).
 Finally, heat the marinara over medium-low for about 5 minutes and serve.

 Check out these other delicious cast iron recipes